bmaupin/civ5-cheevos-with-mods/README.md

-# Enable achievements with mods in Civ 5
+# Enable achievements with mods in Civ 5 or Beyond Earth

 💡 [See my other Civ projects here](https://github.com/search?q=user%3Abmaupin+topic%3Acivilization&type=Repositories)

-This is a patch to Sid Meier's Civilization V that enables achievements while playing with mods.
-Normally playing with mods disables achievements.
+This is a patch to Sid Meier's Civilization V or Sid Meier's Civilization: Beyond Earth that enables achievements while playing with mods.

 For more information about the patch and how it works, see [docs/details.md](docs/details.md)

-## Install
+## Install patch (Civ 5)

 #### Linux (native)